-Preferred foundation types were selected based on conversations with the bridge design team and the GEC.
-The preferred foundation type at End Bents 1 and 2 is point bearing H-piles driven to practical refusal in the underlying bedrock.
-Given the depth to bedrock encountered in the borings, there is a possibility that pre-drilling may be required at End Bent 2 in order to achieve the minimum pile length (10 feet) supported by soil indicated in the KYTC Geotechnical Guidance Manual.
+Based on conversations with the bridge design team, the preferred foundation type for both end bents is point bearing H-piles driven to practical refusal in the underlying bedrock.
+Given the depth to bedrock encountered in the borings, pre-drilling will be required at both end bents in order to achieve the minimum pile length (10 feet) supported by soil indicated in the KYTC Geotechnical Guidance Manual.
+Table 1 provides the minimum estimated tip elevations for point bearing piles in bedrock.